seagle0128/doom-modeline/README.md

 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)

 ;; Whether display icons in mode-line.
 It respects `all-the-icons-color-icons'.
+;; While using the server mode in GUI, should set the value explicitly.
 (setq doom-modeline-icon (display-graphic-p))

 ;; Whether display the icon for `major-mode'.
 It respects `doom-modeline-icon'.